 subscriptionNewSPMediumTimerIndicator – if supported by the Service Provider SOA

 If the notification is a subscriptionVersionRangeObjectCreation then the TN and SVID are the TN and SVID of the first TN in the range or list.
+For the XML interface, VOCN – SvObjectCreationNotification.

 Old service provider SOA responds by sending an M-EVENT-REPORT confirmation back to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 If the M-ACTION was successful, NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, an objectCreation or subscriptionVersionRangeObjectCreation M-EVENT-REPORT to new service provider SOA of subscriptionVersionNPAC creation.
+For the XML interface, VOCN – SvObjectCreationNotification.

 New service provider SOA issues an M-EVENT-REPORT confirmation to NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Subscription Version Create by the Initial SOA (New Service Provider) (continued)